 As the enemies that Rivkah and Malakhi face from within and without Israel grow more threatening each day, is it too late for the restoration their wounded souls seek?

-Thank you to Bethany House for my complimentary copy of Behind the Scenes, which I received in exchange for my honest review.
+Thank you to Bethany House and the author for my complimentary copy of Until the Mountains Fall.

 I’m grateful to have been selected for the launch team for Until the Mountains Fall, especially since I’ve read and enjoyed Connilyn’s previous books.
 Family matters prevented me from doing as much as I’d like for the team, but I’m happy to present my review.
 Continue reading